Skip to main content

 Fiber optic landscape accent: Properties with elaborate hardscape surrounding the pool sometimes use fiber optic pool lighting to create starfield effects in the pool floor or wall without routing electrical conductors underwater.
 This approach is common in custom Miami estates where the illuminator can be housed in an equipment room.

 Saltwater pool systems: Saline concentrations in saltwater pools (typically 3,000–4,000 ppm) accelerate corrosion on fixture housings not rated for salt exposure.
-Fixtures must carry an appropriate listing for corrosive environments; saltwater pool lighting uses stainless steel or composite housings tested to that standard.
+Fixtures must carry an appropriate provider for corrosive environments; saltwater pool lighting uses stainless steel or composite housings tested to that standard.

 Decision boundaries